magento/pagebuilder-docs/docs/styling/override-pagebuilder-styles-htmlcode.md

 To quickly develop and test custom CSS overrides for the storefront (before moving them to your modules and themes):

 1. Drag an `HTML Code` content type anywhere on the stage.
 Its position on the stage does not matter.
-Styles added to `HTML Code` will always override same-specificity styles from other sources.
+Styles added to `HTML Code` will always be placed _after_ Page Builder's internal `<style>` block.
+This placement ensures that your `HTML Code` block styles will override Page Builder's styles.

 1. Open the form editor for the content type.